Are you looking for corporate video production in Singapore?

 You’ve established that you’ll need a video now, but do you need an animated or live action video?

-An animated video in the form of 2D or 3D animation, takes the art of drawing sketches and placing them in a series of frames to make the images look like they’re moving.
+An animated video in the form of 2D or 3D animation (or motion graphics), takes the art of drawing sketches and placing them in a series of frames to make the images look like they’re moving.

 Choose animated videos to simplify complex messaging

-Animated videos have the ability to simplify multifaceted concepts in a way that textual explanations can’t.
-If you need to demonstrate how your proprietary technology works, an animated video is the perfect choice.
+An animated video has the ability to simplify multifaceted concepts in a way that textual explanations can’t.
+If you need to demonstrate how your proprietary technology works, a corporate animated video could be the perfect choice.

 Choose animated videos to create brand recall

 The beauty of an animated video is that you are able to present your brand’s visual identity to the customers – with total control over the look & feel of your video.
 Details such as the character design, colours, timings, transitions and soundtrack can be building blocks of your branding.

 Choose animated videos if you do not want to be limited by scripts (or reality)

-With animated videos, every tweaks or changes can be done in the studio, and there is hardly any limit to what you can animate.
+With corporate animated videos, every tweaks or changes can be done in the studio, and there is hardly any limit to what you can animate.
 You can create objects that grow, people that fly and a background that changes from day to night in seconds.

 Choose live action videos if you have a tangible product

 When you have a real product, you should create this video in live action.
 Take a watch, for example.
 Most of your customers would probably choose to film it in action rather than as an illustration, to look at the exact product they’re buying.

 Choose live action videos if you sell on being personal